chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 From August to early December, I was making good progress.
 Any lifter would be envious of such easy progress.
 But that's what tendon rehab looks like if done well.
 The pain didn't change during those weeks, but function was improving hand over fist.
 Then, in mid December, I committed to playing in the Winter 2023 Industrial Volleyball League (IVL) season.
 I decided that my eccentric needs far outweighed my concentric needs.
 I didn't care for how high I jumped.
 I just needed to be able to handle 80+ landings a night.
 My decision to switch was also influenced by research on the specificity of training regarding eccentric only training vs eccentric concentric training, in which the concentric group got better at concentric based testing.
 I surprised myself with how much progress I made in those 4 weeks, handling up to 200 lbs eccentrically for 4 seconds for 3 sets of 5.
 January 10th, 2023 was our first match.

-If you take one thing away from this stage in your rehab, it's that you must experiment with the exercise selection and dosage to understand what works from you.
+If you take one thing away from this stage in your rehab, it's that you must experiment with the exercise selection and dosage to understand what works for you.
 Try to be as detached as possible from the inability to do an exercise.
 Just keep trying different exercises and differing loading parameters until you feel good.
 Then latch on to that and don't let go.

 ### Stage 3: Jumping